-Our executive management team actively engages in communications throughout the year with stockholders of all ownership levels.
-Generally, these communications involve participating in investor presentations and question and answer sessions, meeting with investors and stockholders one-onone and in small groups, and responding to investor and stockholder letters, emails and telephone calls.
+Our executive management team actively engages in communications throughout the year with our investors and stockholders of all ownership levels.
+Generally, these communications involve participating in investor presentations and question and answer sessions at conferences, meeting with investors and stockholders one-on-one and in small groups, and responding to investor and stockholder letters, emails and telephone calls.
 Management's discussions with stockholders and the investment community address numerous aspects of our business and matters of importance or concern to our stockholders.
 Observations, questions or comments from our stockholders are generally shared with the Board, so that the Board can then consider these matters as part of its oversight responsibilities.